Melissa Marshall, Site Editor

 She also teaches speaking courses for returning adult students and professionals seeking degrees through Penn State Continuing and Professional Education.
 Her teaching interests include incorporating real-life speaking examples into the classroom and the effective design of visual aids for technical presentations.

 Marshall also collaborates with Michael Alley to teach a workshop entitled The Craft of Scientific Presentations.
-She has taught this workshop at institutions including the University of Illinois, University of Michigan, Cornell University, the Centers for Disease Control and Prevention (CDC), and Laval University (in Quebec).
+She has taught this workshop at institutions including Harvard Medical School, the New York Academy of Sciences, the CHDI Foundation, the University of Illinois, University of Michigan, Cornell University, the Centers for Disease Control and Prevention (CDC), Laval University (in Quebec), and Simula Research Laboratory (Oslo, Norway).
+If you are interested in scientific presentations training for your university or organization, you can schedule a guest lecture or workshop here.

 She holds the following degrees from Penn State: Master of Arts in Communication Arts & Sciences, Bachelor of Arts in both Advertising/Public Relations and Communication Arts & Sciences.